entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 The HTTP [Request Headers] as a plain JavaScript object.

 This forwards the [Node.JS request headers object].
-All headers will be lower-cased and follow the concatenation rules for repeated headers listed in the linked document.
+All headers are lower-cased and follow the concatenation rules for repeated headers listed in the linked document.

 **Example use:**